SDR 6 minutes

 It’s true of exercise, Netflix binge-watching and (surprise) sales operations.
 If you’ve let bad habits creep in — sporadic use, missing fields, lack of training — you’re in danger of using your CRM as a glorified phone book.
 And you’re stopping short of where you can lead your sales team.

-Sure, your CRM is a unified place for all of your customers’ information.
+Sure, your CRM is a unified place for all of your customers’ information (like prospect phone numbers and emails.)
 But it goes way beyond that.
 Used correctly, a CRM keeps track of every interaction you have with your customers and leads, from email exchanges to quick phone calls.

 By taking the time to analyze these interactions with a wide-angle lens, companies can quickly work out how to sell better.
 With data pulled from customer interactions, you can iterate and improve sales processes.
 You don’t just get better interactions with your customers and leads; you also get a better sense of how your sales activities are (or are not) translating into results.